Near-One/rainbow-bridge/README.md

 - Install golang, [see](https://golang.org/dl/).
 - Make sure you are using Node with version <=13.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) for installing node and npm, if you already don't have one.
 This constraint will be removed soon;
+- yarn
+- docker, for deterministic compile rust contracts

+### If you want to test with a local near node:

 - You would also need to install resources needed to compile nearcore (in the future this will only be required for the testing CLI):

 ```bash